Hrothnar/c-archiver/readme.md

-This program archives files in a folder by their links (.lnk)
+This project was generate completely by LLM.